Education and training

 Kroo Bay; Poverty and a love for soccer

 In the middle of the jumble, you’ll find a large gravel field where all the neighborhood boys and girls gather around soccer.
-Here you can see Didisatu in her usual surroundings with a ball glued to the foot and a big smile on her face.
+Here you see Fatmata, or Didisatu Turay as she is also known, in her usual surroundings with a ball tightly glued to her foot and a big smile on her face.

 Soccer as a ticket to getting an education.